-An elected mayor and 14 elected councilors govern New Plymouth.
+An elected mayor and 14 elected councilors govern New Plymouth, with Mayor Mr. Neil Holdom re-elected for a third three-year term in October 2022.
 Day-to-day management falls on a full-time chief executive.
-The council appointed an interim chief executive, Miriam Taris, in September 2022.
-This followed the sudden resignation of the previous chief executive two months earlier.
-The new chief executive brings experience from running two other district councils.
+The council appointed a new permanent chief executive, Mr. Gareth Green, to start in March 2023, after he served as chief executive of Taupo District Council since 2016.